emahon/DND-Characters/Test2-Wizard.md

 Spellbook

 Bracers of Defense (Wonderous item, rare (requires attunement)): While wearing these bracers, you gain a +2 bonus to AC if you are wearing no armor and using no shield.

+Ring of Protection (Ring, rare (requires attunement)): You gain a +1 bonus to AC and saving throws while wearing this ring

 ### Features and Traits ###